 Although these words are extremely eloquent let us put it into words of the day: As God, I have the power to forgive sin.
 I am now giving you that power.
 You will be My representatives.
 Whatever sins you forgive I too will forgive.
 The sins you do not forgive, I will not forgive.

 Every Catholic must go to confession at least once a year preferably during the Lenten Season.
 The Community of St. Francis Offers Penance Services twice a year, one during the Advent Season and one during the Lenten Season.
 Please check the calendar for the dates and times.
-There is also Confession every Saturday at the time listed below.
+There is also Confession every Saturday from 3:00 to 3:45 in the church.